admindatahandbook/book/testing/index.md

 [^diffpriv6]: See @GantaKS08.
 The impression that these techniques do not suffer accumulated degradation in privacy is merely due to the fact that these techniques have not been analyzed with the high degree of rigor that has been applied to differential privacy.
 For a discussion of privacy and utility with respect to traditional statistical disclosure limitation techniques, see @DBS-008.

-[^diffpriv7]: As an example, in 2006 AOL published anonymized search history of 650,000 users over a period of three months.
+[^diffpriv7]: As an example, in 2006 AOL published anonymized search histories of 650,000 users over a period of three months.
 Shortly after the release, the New York Times identified a person in the release and AOL removed the data from their site.
 However, in spite of the withdrawal by AOL, copies of the data are still accessible on the Internet today.

 [^diffpriv8]: The authors distinguish protection against *privacy attacks*, which involves the attacker making use of the intended "advertised" functionality of a data access mechanism, from protection against *security attacks*, which involves an attacker attempting to exploit unintended implementation vulnerabilities (e.g., by circumventing access control mechanisms).
 Differential privacy does not generally provide protection against security attacks, which should be addressed using complementary controls like encryption and access control.